JetBrains/kotlin-web-site/docs/topics/jvm/jvm-create-project-with-spring-boot.md

 The application is ready to run, but let's update its logic first.

 In the Spring application, a controller is used to handle the web requests.
-In the same package with `DemoApplication.kt` file, create the `MessageController` class as follows:
+In the same package with `DemoApplication.kt` file, create the `MessageController.kt` file with the `MessageController` class as follows:

 ```kotlin
 // MessageController.kt